 - A copy of the Fair Work Information Sheet

-Finally, consider including any specific conditions or clauses to protect and / or benefit you as the employer.
-These might look like:
+Finally, consider including any specific conditions or clauses to protect and/or benefit you as the employer.
+These might look like this:

-- A confidentiality clause to protect your intellectual property
+- A confidentiality clause to protect trade secrets, intellectual property and confidential information

-- A non-compete clause to prevent your employee leaving to work for a competitor
+- A non-compete clause to prevent your employee from leaving to work for a competitor

 - A non-solicitation clause to ensure you maintain full ownership of client relationships